HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-In the above example, we use the `define` tag to define an operation group, and then use the `with` attribute in the `observe` tag to specify this operation group.
-When the `change:content` event arrives, the `$ onChangeContent` action group.
-We also use the `in` attribute of the `observe` tag to specify the target document location when executing the `$onChangeContent` action group.
+In the above example, we use `define` tag to define an operation group, and then use `with` attribute in `observe` tag to specify this operation group.
+When `change:content` event arrives, `$ onChangeContent` action group will be executed.
+We also use `in` attribute of `observe` tag to specify the target document location when executing `$onChangeContent` action group.

-The `forget` tag is used when we want to unobserve an event on a particular piece of data or element.
+`forget` tag is used when we want to unobserve an event on a particular piece of data or element.
 That is, `forget` is the inverse of `observe`.

 ```hvml
      <forget on="#the-user-list" for="change:content" />